What is Part Exchange?

 Can you part exchange your old car if there is outstanding finance on it?

 Yes, you can part exchange your car if there is still finance on it.
 You will need to bring the financial settlement documents with you when you go to the dealership.
-The dealership will settle the finance for you, so you don’t need to do anything.
+The dealership will settle the finances for you, so you don’t need to do anything.

 What documents does the customer need to part exchange?

-Can you part exchange your current car if it’s worth more than the car you want to buy?
+Can you part-exchange your current car if it’s worth more than the car you want to buy?

 Here at Perrys part-exchanging a car that is worth more than the car you want to buy isn’t usually a problem.
-However, some dealerships may have a different policy regarding having a higher value car to part-exchange.
+However, some dealerships may have a different policy regarding having a higher-value car to part-exchange.